girlguidinghertfordshire/ggherts/get-involved/challenge-badges/index.md

 This highly successful badge is currently out of stock, but please don't let that stop you starting the challenge.

 A rebranded badge is on its way and the order form will be reopened once they are available.

-There is the potential for home made tea and cake at the end of the walk!
 </div>

 [Download <span class="visually-hidden">Golf </span>challenge pack](/assets/docs/2022/challenge-badge-girls-golf.pdf){:.btn.btn-primary.download-link}{:rel="noopener"}{:target="_blank"} [<span class="visually-hidden">Golf </span>Badge order form (temporarily closed)](https://forms.office.com/Pages/ResponsePage.aspx?id=3yob_CzTykeMNWNnWM6OwYCE4GYtXJ9Ogtjv7oAM_iJURFY2T09OMjQ4Q0JCTlpCWUtQM1I5N0xYMC4u){:.btn.btn-primary.external-link.disabled}{:rel="noopener"}{:target="_blank"}